-During the Reporting Period, climate physical risk, effectiveness of disaster recovery plan, widespread disease and IT security were identified.
+During the Reporting Period, certain risks such as climate physical risk, supply chain disruption and IT security were identified.
 Mitigation measures have been implemented to reduce the impact of the risks.
-Details of the measures are discussed in the Climate Change Resilience, Healthy and Safe Workplace, and Data Privacy section respectively.
+Details of the measures are discussed in the Climate Change Resilience, Supply Chain Management and Data Privacy sections respectively.